bmuellerhstat/00-c9-setup-readme/README.md

 You will be prompted to restart the workspace.
 Go ahead and **do that**.

 #### Verifying your connection to Github
 Type `git config --list`.
 You should see your name and email.
-If you don't, type these two commands with your information:
+ONLY IF you don't, type these two commands with your information:
 ```bash
 git config --global user.name "John Doe"
 git config --global user.email johndoe@example.com